You have those friends, right? The ones who seem to be running a race every weekend?

 A 5K race is 5 kilometers long or 3.1 miles.

 But what does that look like?
-Imagine running around the innermost circle of your high school track 12.5 times.
+Imagine running (walking is totally okay too!) around the innermost circle of your high school track 12.5 times.

 5K Times and Paces